 - Sales of items carrying a commercial message, sponsor or endorsement (regardless of size)

 - Items used as promotional marketing for an event

 - Items given away at conferences, workshops, clinics or camps that require a registration fee and the price of the item has been included in the fee

 - Items used as giveaways to attendees of special events, booster activities, or for use as fundraisers.

 Royalty exemptions include the following:

-- Items restricted to an internal audience (members of an office, department or student recognized organization) and are used as a "uniform" or giveaway.
+- Items restricted to an internal audience (members of an office, department or student recognized organization) and are used as a "uniform".

-- Items must be bought with departmental funds, or
+- Items must be purchased with departmental funds.

 - If above item is sold to the internal audience, it must be sold at cost to qualify for royalty exemption.